-OTC derivatives (£3,020 million)
+Over the Counter (OTC) derivatives (£403m)

 Although valued using established and accepted valuation methodologies, OTC derivatives are not quoted in an active market and an element of valuation uncertainty may exist in arriving at a fair value.
 The extent of valuation uncertainty is assessed by comparing valuations against counterparty statements.
-The contracts are priced using mid-market inputs (such as swap curves and equity volatilities) and the valuation impact of moving from mid to bid is estimated within the wider valuation uncertainty analysis undertaken by the Company.